isomerpages/moh-hcc/resources/features/_posts/2020-07-16-post-spore-man-sets-aside-3-days-a-week-to-be-a-swabber-on-covid-19-frontline.md

 Fong saw that the call for volunteers, previously restricted to those with a healthcare background, was being opened up to those from “all walks of life”.

-As a swabber, Fong has the closest contact with the “clients” – those who are part of the targeted groups identified as part of the national testing
+As a swabber, Fong has the closest contact with the “clients” – those who are part of the targeted groups identified as part of the national testing strategy for Covid-19.